 Audit activity reports in the Azure Active Directory portal

-With reporting in Azure Active Directory (Azure AD), you can get the information you need to determine how your environment is doing.
+With Azure Active Directory (Azure AD) reports, you can get the information you need to determine how your environment is doing.

-The reporting architecture in Azure AD consists of the following components:
+The reporting architecture consists of the following components:

-- Sign-in activities – Information about the usage of managed applications and user sign-in activities
+- Sign-ins – The sign-ins report provides information about the usage of managed applications and user sign-in activities.

 - Audit logs - Provides traceability through logs for all changes done by various features within Azure AD.
-Examples of audit logs include changes made to any resources within Azure AD like users, apps, groups, roles, policies, authentications etc...
+Examples of audit logs include changes made to any resources within Azure AD like adding or removing users, apps, groups, roles and policies.

-This topic gives you an overview of the audit activities.
+This article gives you an overview of the audit report.

 Who can access the data?

-- Users in the Security Admin or Security Reader role
+- Users in the Security Admininistrator, Security Reader or Global Administrator roles

-- Individual users (non-admins) can see their own activities
+- In addition, all users (non-administrators) can see their own audit activities

 An audit log has a default list view that shows: